-In project management, your salary depends on a lot of things.
-Factors like location, experience and the size of the project come into play for calculating average salaries for project managers.
+In project management, your salary depends on a variety of factors.
+Location, experience, and the size of the project come into play when calculating what a project manager can expect to earn.

-You may be responsible for managing a large project team who are directly working for you.
-Or your team responsibilities might be smaller, with only a handful of people reporting to you for project work but otherwise having direct line management into someone else (this is called a matrix structure).
+You may be responsible for managing a large project team who work directly for you.
+Or your team responsibilities might be smaller, with only a handful of people reporting to you for project work who otherwise have direct line management into someone else.
+(This is called a matrix structure.)

 Ask for More Money

-It might seem obvious, but no one is going to give you more money unless you ask for it.
-Where companies do have an annual inflationary pay rise, this is not equal to being paid more for the work you do.
-All that does is ensure that you aren’t paid less in real, comparative terms, given that the cost of living goes up every year.
+It might seem obvious, but no one will give you more money unless you ask for it.
+When companies do have an annual inflationary pay increase, this is not equal to being paid more for the work you do.
+All that does is ensure you aren’t paid less in real, comparable terms, given that the cost of living goes up every year.

-However, if you go to your manager and ask for a pay rise today, you probably won’t get very far.
-You need to plan for this kind of conversation.
-Prepare yourself by doing some research, knowing what you are worth and planning.
-Ultimately, you are trying to make it impossible for your manager to say no to your request for a salary increase!
+However, you need to plan for this kind of conversation.
+If you go to your manager and ask for a pay increase today, you probably won’t get very far.
+Prepare yourself by doing some research, knowing what you are worth, and planning.
+Ultimately, you are trying to make it impossible for your manager to say no to your request.